freemint/teradesk/readme.txt

 ============================

-Please, see  HIST_V3.TXT  for a list of new features and bug fixes since the last  released  version (V3.50).
-Also read the manual TERADESK.HYP (you will need ST-Guide for this) for more detailed information.
+Please, see  HIST_V3.TXT  for a list of new features and bug fixes since the last  released  version (3.60).
+Also, read the manual TERADESK.HYP (you will need ST-Guide for this) for more detailed information.

-Before installing the new version of TeraDesk,  you are advised to load and then save each TeraDesk  configuration file that you use.
+Before installing any  new version of TeraDesk,  you are advised to load and then save each  TeraDesk  configuration file that you use.
 This will update any older  versions of the  configuration file(s)  to your  current version.
 TeraDesk may report errors when reading  too old configuration files.
 It may also be a good idea to make a backup of the current configuration files.

 Installation
 ============